 able to run a viable business, they have to understand their entire cost

 So they've already done that.
-They aggregate those costs, and
+They aggregate those costs, and then split

 them out across these different kinds of offerings.
 And typically, this is